dinhomathias/Amc/Transition-guide-to-Version-13.0.md

 ## Converting existing pickle files

 In order for v13s `PicklePersistence` to be able to read your pickle files, you need to convert them once *before* upgrading to v13.* We have prepared a [Gist](https://gist.github.com/Bibo-Joshi/5fd32dde338fba474fb15f40909c92f8) for that.
+Use [this version](https://gist.github.com/Bibo-Joshi/23b8c02249264256ded07661d0cd8a4f), if you're upgrading directly to v13.1.
 This is of course only needed if you store `Bot` instances somewhere.
 But if you're not sure, just run the Gist ;)

 If you have a custom implementation of `BasePersistence` and you currently store `Bot` instances (or any PTB object that has a `bot` attribute, e.g. `Message`), you may need to do something similar.
 The above Gist is a good starting point in that case.